Mary Gawthorpe: Life

 In 1907, Gawthorpe campaigned in the Rutland by-election campaign.
 She organised an open-air meeting in Uppingham and while standing on a wagon accompanied by several other women, a crowd of "noisy youths began to throw up peppermint 'bull's eyes' and other hard-boiled sweets".
 Undeterred by the rowdy children, due in part to her time as a schoolteacher, she retorted, "Sweets to the sweet", with a smile on her face and continued her argument until a pot-egg thrown from the crowd hit her on the head and she fell unconscious.
 She was carried away but returned the next day, like a "true Suffragette", undaunted.
 Sylvia Pankhurst wrote that the "incident and her plucky spirit, made her the heroine of the Election".

 Gawthorpe also campaigned with Jessie Stephenson and Nellie Martel in the 1907 Jarrow by-election.
 She spoke to different audiences, such as a group of over 200 farmers, on 17 April 1908, in Aberdeen's Exchange Street and at other events in that area, including being heckled at a temperance meeting at Stonehaven, for suffragists supporting barmaids but she declared she was also a temperance reformer.

 Gawthorpe spoke at national events, including a rally in Hyde Park in 1908 attended by over 200,000 people.
 As well as being imprisoned on several occasions for her political activities, Gawthorpe was also badly beaten, suffering serious internal injuries after heckling Winston Churchill in 1909.

 In October 1906, she was arrested following a demonstration at the House of Commons because she refused to be bound over to keep the peace and was sentenced to two months' imprisonment.
 After being released from prison, Gawthorpe was arrested for another House of Commons demonstration in February 1907 and was "badly knocked about and could not appear at court".
 The case was dismissed the following month.

 Several months later, in November 1907, she was arrested, this time with Dora Marsden and Rona Robinson at Manchester University, due to asking Lord Morley about the imprisoned women at Birmingham.
 The three women were ejected from Lord Morley's meeting and were violently arrested by the police.

 In January 1910 on polling day in Southport, Gawthorpe together with fellow suffragettes Dora Marsden and Mabel Capper, were the subject of a violent assault while demonstrating at the polling booths.
 In February, the three suffragettes brought charges against three men for assault.
 The charges were dismissed by the magistrates.
 Outside the court, police intervened in hostilities that arose between supporters of the defendants and those of the three appellants.

 In February 1912 Gawthorpe broke a window at the Home Office in protest at the imprisonment and brutal treatment of suffragist William Ball.
-She demanded to be imprisoned, however the magistrate discharged her medical grounds.
+She demanded to be imprisoned, however the magistrate discharged her on medical grounds.